A synthetical two-component model with peakon solutions: Two-component peakon systems

 where

-Here in our paper, we want to derive the peakon solutions to this system.
-It is easy for one to check that the one-peakon solution of (\ref{SQQ}) takes the same form as (\ref{opteqhuv1}).
-In general, by direct calculations, we can obtain the $N$-peakon dynamical system of (\ref{SQQ}) as follows:
+In the following, we want to derive the peakon solutions and discuss the peakon interactions for this system.
+It is easy to check that the one-peakon solution of (\ref{SQQ}) takes the same form as (\ref{opteqhuv1}).
+In general, by direct calculations, we can obtain the $N$-peakon dynamical system of (\ref{SQQ}) as follows

 If $N=2$, then the two-peakon system reads as

 From the first equation of (\ref{tpSQQ}), we know

 where $A_1$, $A_2$, $B_1$, and $B_2$ are four integration constants.
 If $A_1B_1= A_2B_2$, then we have